neurofractal/MEG_preprocessing/README.md

 ##Maxfilter

-Maxfilter is a program Elekta primarily used to clean MEG data using spatio-temporal signal separation methods.
+Maxfilter is a licenced software from Elekta (Finland), primarily used to clean MEG data using spatio-temporal signal separation methods.
 It can also apply motion correction, transform to a default headspace & much more.

 I generally run Maxfilter through the Matlab command line using the function maxfilter_all.m .
 Currently this is set up to Maxfilter your data using tSSS with a .9 correlation.
 For head movement visualisation the above function requires check check_movecomp.m to be in your Matlab path